Can Google Reviews Decide Your Brain & Spine Health with a Neurosurgeon in Bangalore?

 FAQs:

-Hypertension and Brain Health: Why Controlling Blood Pressure is Critical for Your Brain
+Hypertension & Brain Health: Why Controlling Blood Pressure Matters

 When we think about high blood pressure — medically called hypertension — we often associate it with heart problems, stroke, or kidney issues.
 However, the brain is often an underestimated organ affected by poorly managed blood pressure.